Toutouwai/LimitPageTable/README.md

 # LimitPageTable

 A module for ProcessWire CMS/CMF.
-Allows "Add New" buttons in a PageTable inputfield to be disabled when a defined limit is reached.
+Allows limits and restrictions to be placed on selected PageTable fields.

 ## Usage